Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 16.33.58 UTC
+- WIB: Senin, 3 November 2025 17.35.19 UTC
-- WITA: Senin, 3 November 2025 17.33.58 UTC
+- WITA: Senin, 3 November 2025 18.35.19 UTC
-- WIT: Senin, 3 November 2025 18.33.58 UTC
+- WIT: Senin, 3 November 2025 19.35.19 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational